gilmandelbaum/analysis-pipeline-for-photometry_ex/README.md

 3. analyze, plot and model the sessions/data set

 The goal was to write a pipeline that allows for others in the lab to write their own notebooks and add them to the pipeline seamlessly.
-Also, we wanted to generate data formats that can easily shared and maintain in them the richeness of the data.
+Also, we wanted to generate rather simple data formats that can easily be shared with others outside the lab  but maintain in them the richeness of the data.

 The choice of ehich notebook will determine what pipeline/analysis will be executed.
 If specific output data structures already exist based on previous runs of the pipeline the "master jupyter notebook" will